 Casca do caule da Samaúma rapeh is made by the Kuntanawa tribe of Brazil.

 The Kuntanawa skillfully use the bark from the branches of this mighty tree to create a rapeh which guards us against evil spirits and protects from diseases.
 The Katukina believe that this rapeh can help us with our humanity and for them, it is the rapeh they prefer when calling the Kuin Ruman Tanani spirit (or tobacco man).
 The spirit is called to help clear diseases from within a healing ceremony.

 The Kuntanawa recognize that the Samaúma is the central character of the forest, possessing the pivotal energy to which all other life yields.
 They believe that the Samaúma possesses the spirit of a human being.

-For more information on rapeh, please read my rapeh page.
+For more information on rapeh (rapé), please read this page.

 These statements have not been evaluated by the FDA.
 This product does not intend to treat, diagnose, cure, or prevent any disease.

 This product is offered for research and is provided with no expressed or implied fitness for a specific purpose.
 Consider this product a raw botanical specimen or a scientific sample.
 The information provided is purely meant for historical, scientific and educational purposes and should never be interpreted as a recommendation for a specific use.